 - Severance Pay.
 No severance would be paid to the NEO. - Annual Performance Pay Plan.
-Prorated payment, if any, would be paid to the NEO for the Performance Pay Plan, as a result of early retirement from us with approval. - Restricted Stock.
-Any restricted stock holdings would be lapsed upon the date of early retirement.
-Restricted stock holdings information can be found in the Outstanding Equity Awards at Fiscal Year End 2007 table.

-- Stock Options.
+Participation is continued for the full year of separation and at the existing participation level at separation; however, any payments are made at the time all other participants receive payment and only if our performance yields a payment under the terms of the plan.
+These payments usually occur no later than the end of February in the year following the plan year. - Restricted Stock.
+Any stock holdings restrictions would lapse upon the date of early retirement.
+Restricted stock holdings information can be found in the Outstanding Equity Awards at Fiscal Year End 2008 table. - Stock Options.
 The NEO will be granted retention of their option awards.
-The unvested awards will continue to vest per the vesting schedule outlined in their stock option agreement and any vested options will not expire until 10 years from the grant award date. - Performance Unit Program.
-Upon approval by the Compensation Committee, the NEO will participate on a pro-rated basis for any Performance Unit Program cycles that have not been completed at the time of the NEO's early retirement.
+The unvested awards will continue to vest per the vesting schedule outlined in their stock option agreements and any vested options will not expire until 10 years from the grant award date. - Performance Units.
+The NEO will participate on a pro-rated basis for any Performance Unit Program cycles that have not been completed at the time of the NEO's early retirement.
 These payments, if earned, are paid out and the NEO would receive payments at the same time as other participants, which is usually no later than March of the year following the close of the cycle. - Nonqualified Plans.
-Under all circumstances, the NEO is entitled to any vested benefits under the applicable nonqualified plans as shown in the 2007 Nonqualified Deferred Compensation table.
+Under all circumstances, the NEO is entitled to any vested benefits under the applicable nonqualified plans as shown in the 2008 Nonqualified Deferred Compensation table.
 Refer to the Resignation section for more information on Nonqualified Plans. - Health Benefits.
 The NEO would be eligible for the \$12,000 credit to assist with retiree medical costs.
-The NEO must have been age 40 or older as of December 31, 2004 and at their retirement are at least age 55 with 10 years of service or their age and service years are equal to 70 points, to be eligible for this credit.
+The NEO must have been age 40 or older as of December 31, 2004 and qualify for early retirement under our health and welfare plans to be eligible for this credit.
 Refer to the Early Retirement (Without Approval) section for more information on Health Benefits.

 Normal Retirement.
-A NEO would be eligible for normal retirement should they separate from the company at age 65 or later.
+A NEO would be eligible for normal retirement should they cease employment at age 65 or later.
 The following actions will occur for their various elements of compensation: